+3. Noncompetitive Procurement:

-- D. Noncompetitive Proposals: Procurement by noncompetitive proposals allows for solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply: - 1.
-The item is available only from a single source - 2.
-The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation - 3.
-The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the Academy - 4.
+Procurement by noncompetitive proposals allows for solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply:

+- a. micro-purchases - b.
+The item is available only from a single source - C. The public exigency or emergency for the requirement will not permit a delay resulting from publicizing a competitive solicitation - d.
+The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the Academy - e.
 After solicitation of a number of sources, competition is determined to be inadequate